saferpay/sndbx/texts/alipay.md

 ## <a name="alipay-general"></a> General specifics

-+ **Cancel:** A cancel may only performed after the Batch Close on Alipay side, which happens around 0:00am Bejing-time.
++ **Cancel:** A cancel may only be performed after the Batch Close on Alipay side, which happens around 0:00am Bejing-time.
-+ **Refunds:** A refund cannott be cancelled, so make sure, that you really want to execute it.
++ **Refunds:** A refund cannot be cancelled, so make sure, that you really want to execute it.
 + **OrderId:** The OrderId is limited to 64 characters.